Tuesday, February 21, 2012

 The day, September 24th, was a remarkable day.
 It had snowed in Breckenridge the weekend before, but when we arrived, the weather was absolutely perfect.
 The temperature was in the low to mid-60's.
 The sun was out and the trees were beginning to change.
 Lots of people had come into town that weekend to see the beautiful weather and many strangers ended up being guests at our very special wedding.

-The weekend had been so busy with so many loved ones around.
-Everyone worked so hard to make our wedding wishes come true.
-We had family preparing the rehearsal dinner, folks hanging paper lanterns in the reception room, and bridesmaids searching Breckenridge for the perfect wedding townie bike.
 I shuffled from one event to the next and all of a sudden it was the afternoon of our wedding day.
 And I was alone.
 I walked down Main Street wearing a summery halter dress and trailing my veil from a bag I carried over my shoulder.
 The cool breeze and hot fall sun made me super happy.
 I stopped to get a sandwich at the patisserie, a bottle of wine at the the liquor store, and a toy for Wyatt at the pet store.

-The people of Breckenridge made this day so marvelous.
+marvelous.
 The man at the liquor store added a little bonus to my bag.
 The tourists smiled and waved as we passed by in our wedding garb.
 The man in the rickshaw offered to pedal me to the ceremony site... right up to my dear grandfather who was waiting to walk me down the aisle.
 Their kindness was too much for me to take in that moment.

 I walked across the bridge at the Riverwalk with my grandfather who handed me off to my father who walked me down to Adam.
 We got married right at the stone steps that overlook the Blue River.
 The sun was in its full glory, lighting up the trees and giving the perfect glow to my veil.
 The sunlight glistened off the water and I had never felt such a beautiful day before in all my life.
 Townspeople and tourists gathered at the opposite side of the bank to witness our ceremony.
 It was truly remarkable.

-And this is what I said to my love that day: "I, Stephanie, take you, Adam, to be my husband, God's precious gift to me.
+And this is what I said that day: "I, Stephanie, take you, Adam, to be my husband, God's precious gift to me.
 You are my constant friend, my faithful partner in our lifelong adventure, and my one true love.
 On this day, in the presence of God and all our family and friends, I give to you my pledge to stay by your side.
 To love you faithfully, to trust you and honor you through the best and worst of times.
 I promise to love you without reservation, to comfort you in times of distress, to encourage you to achieve all of your goals, to laugh with you and cry with you, and to always be open and honest with you.
 May we daily be prepared for God’s own divine purposes.
 I will love you today, tomorrow, and forever."

 Eric, our pastor, gave a very touching closing remark at the end of the ceremony.
 One that I will always remember.
 And after a very joyous kiss and backwards dip, we left the ceremony site as man and wife.
 All of our completely wonderful friends and family followed through with our request to bring silly props: wax lips, feather boas, patriotic hats, funny sunglasses; and we headed around for a loop of Breckenridge.
 It was such a fun way to start off the party - we love-love-loved it.